mautic/user-documentation/docs/queue/queue.rst

 .. vale on

 :xref:`RabbitMQ` is one of the available queue protocols that Mautic supports.
 To use it, you must have a RabbitMQ server running.
-On their :xref:`website`, you can obtain instructions on how to install RabbitMQ.
+On :xref:`RabbitMQ`, you can obtain instructions on how to install RabbitMQ.
 For testing purposes, you can use :xref:`cloudamqp` which offers a RabbitMQ as a service.

 Having set up a RabbitMQ server, you can configure Mautic to use it by setting the appropriate parameters ``mautic.rabbitmq_*`` in your installation's configuration file.